-Members may choose to continue participation in a variable equities investment account after retiring and may experience annual benefit fluctuations due to changes in the market value of equity investments.
-Under ORS 238.630, monthly benefits are adjusted annually through cost-of-living adjustments (COLA).
+Members may choose to continue participation in a variable equities investment account after retiring and may experience annual benefit fluctuations due to changes in the fair value of underlying global equity investments of that account.
+Under ORS 238.360, monthly benefits are adjusted annually through cost-of-living adjustments (COLA).
 The COLA is capped at 2.0%.

 b.
-OPSRP Pension Program (Defined Benefit)
+Oregon Public Service Retirement Plan (OPSRP) Pension Program (Defined Benefit)